Mollinak10/Linux-basics/Chapter_2_Installing mamba.md

+# Installing and setting up your package manager

 Hi everyone! 😃
 Welcome to lesson 2️⃣ where we'll learn how to install a package manager.
 I prefer to use mamba but there are many other package managers like anaconda and conda.